harlo/harlo.github.io/_posts/2014-12-31-quick-and-dirty-leak-server-with-globaleaks.markdown

 layout: post
 title: "Quick-and-dirty Leak Server with Globaleaks and 2FA"
 date: 2014-12-31 21:15:09
-tags: how-to virtualbox docker globaleaks 2fa lol-tradecraft
+tags: how-to virtualbox docker globaleaks 2fa lol-tradecraft turduck
 ---

 For my last trick of 2014, I spent the afternoon making a leak server running locally in my home.
 I wanted to make a pretty-secure box that you could treat like a burner, spinning it up as need be.